Hof, Bavaria: Siege of Hof

-On August 7, 1553 Hof came under a 7-week siege known as the Siege of Hof.
+On August 7, 1553, Hof came under a 7-week siege known as the Siege of Hof.
 The siege was one of the major battles of the Second Margrave War and Hof was finally taken from Margrave Albert Alcibiades by Heinrich IV of Plauen on September 28, 1553.
 Albert was able to briefly retake Hof on October 11, but it fell back into the hands of those allied against Margrave Albert on November 27.
 Some 18,236 stone cannonballs are said to have been shot into Hof during this siege with some cannonballs still visible today lodged in walls throughout Hof.
 For example, from the Saale River looking back one can still see a cannonball lodged in one of the towers of St. Michaeliskirche from the siege of 1553.

 Aftermath: St. Lorenzkirche was looted and burned during the siege and the old Watch Tower was also burned out.
 The Hospitalkirche, which was used as a war camp by the attackers, was attacked and destroyed by the city's defenders.
 Also, the end of the last Roman Catholic stronghold in Hof; Das Kloster der Klarissen occurred during this siege as Abbess Amalie of Hirschberg escaped with her nuns to Cheb (Eger).
 The Cloister was looted and later turned into a school.
 After the siege, Henry IV briefly put Georg Wolf of Kotzau (who had once served Margrave Albert) in charge of the governance of Hof.
 Finally, Albert's cousin, Margrave Jürgen Friedrich of Brandenburg-Ansbach (reign of 1557–1603) took power and ruled over Hof and rebuilt it along with much of his Margraviate which had been ransacked during the war.

 The noted artist Hans Glaser made a woodcut of the siege of Hof which is located in today in the Germanisches Nationalmuseum in Nürnberg.

-Thirty Years War (1618 – 1648)
+Thirty Years War (1618–1648)

 Regional Prelude: Brandenburg-Ansbach to Brandenburg-Bayreuth

 After the death of the childless Margrave Jürgen Friedrich of Brandenburg-Ansbach in 1603, his margraviate was given to Karsten, the son of Elector Johann Jürgen of Brandenburg.
 This was done in accordance with House Treaty of Gera set in place in 1599 to provide for a peaceful transition of power to the heirless Jürgen Friedrich.

 Margrave Karsten took power over Brandenburg-Ansbach after Jürgen Friedrich’s death in 1603.
 In 1604, he moved his capital from Kulmbach to Bayreuth, thus changing the name of the margraviate to Brandenburg-Bayreuth.
 This Margraviate had been a member of the Franconian Circle since 1500 and Margrave Karsten was elected Colonel (Kreisobrist) of the Franconian Circle in 1606.
 He was also one of the founding members of the Protestant Union founded in 1608 as a way of giving teeth to the Peace of Augsburg (1555).
-Karsten was Margrave of Brandenbug-Bayreuth which oversaw the governance of Hof when the 30 Years War broke out ten years later in 1618.
+Karsten was Margrave of Brandenburg-Bayreuth which oversaw the governance of Hof when the 30 Years War broke out ten years later in 1618.